 For the Crust

-- Confectioners’ sugar: Adds a touch of sweetness to the dough for a perfectly balanced crust.
+- Confectioners' sugar: Adds a touch of sweetness to the dough for a balanced crust.

-- Cake flour: Creates a tender, light texture that complements the rich filling.
-You can use all purpose flour as a substitute if you are careful not to overmix.
+- Cake flour: Creates a tender, light texture that holds up to the rich filling.
+You can use all purpose flour instead if you are careful not to overmix.

 - Salt: Enhances the flavor and balances the sweetness.

-- Unsalted butter: The key to a flaky, buttery crust that melts in your mouth.
+- Unsalted butter: The key to a tender, buttery crust.

 - Egg yolks: Add richness and help bind the dough together.